relisher/Hackaday/README.md

 version 1.0

     -> Add Blog Entries with vertical pagination.
     -> Single Activity multiple fragments.

-    -> Clicking on a item in list launches another fragment which contains the post

-    -> come up with a project sturcture.
+    -> Clicking on a item in list launches another fragment which contains the post -> come up with a project sturcture
 	-> write documentation.

 	revision 1.1